-- discuss each case and agree actions that can be taken to expedite removal - consider if there is anything additional that could be done to expedite the case or manage it more effectively, including: - possible release plans (should release be considered appropriate or necessary) - o any alternative options including proposals for re-detaining - direct action that must be prioritised by the caseworker and the nominated point of contact before the next meeting of the tactical group, in particular in relation to expediting removal, as well as any tactical plan or liaising with family or others to identify and agree sureties for Chief Immigration Officer or Secretary of State bail - identify strategic issues such as risk to business reputation, media interest and legal challenges which are relevant to any proposal to strategic directors - record and communicate agreed actions to the caseworker by the attending nominated point of contact (usually an AD/grade 7) from their business area or command, agreed actions from the group must be recorded on the file and in the notes on CID - determine if submission for consideration of release is required
+- discuss each case and agree actions that can be taken to expedite removal - consider if there is anything additional that could be done to expedite the case or manage it more effectively, including: - possible release plans (should release be considered appropriate or necessary) - any alternative options including proposals for re-detaining - direct action that must be prioritised by the caseworker and the nominated point of contact before the next meeting of the tactical group, in particular in relation to

+- expediting removal, as well as any tactical plan or liaising with family or others to identify and agree sureties for Chief Immigration Officer or Secretary of State bail - identify strategic issues such as risk to business reputation, media interest and legal challenges which are relevant to any proposal to strategic directors - record and communicate agreed actions to the caseworker by the attending nominated point of contact (usually an AD/grade 7) from their business area or command, agreed actions from the group must be recorded on the file and in the notes on CID - determine if submission for consideration of release is required - 104.
 In order to provide comprehensive advice and information to support the decisions of the FFR tactical group, the caseworker must consider closely information received about their flood and/or fluid refusal cases.
-As outlined in Caseworker action following notification of a case of food and/or fluid refusal, where the medical assessment template has been completed as comprehensively as circumstances allow (depending on the degree of cooperation by the detainee) and regular updates from the IRC have been received (either healthcare or Home Office IRC team staff) it should not be necessary to request further information from IRC healthcare.
-On any occasion it is necessary to request further information from IRC healthcare this may only be provided when the detainee has consented to this information being shared.
-Only where there is a clear gap in the medical assessment may further enquiries be made through the Home Office IRC team in the relevant IRC.
-Further enquiries must not be made where there is no realistic likelihood of additional information being available, such as where the detainee is refusing to cooperate with medical examinations or observations.
+As outlined in Caseworker action following notification of a case of food and/or fluid refusal, where the medical assessment template has been completed as comprehensively as circumstances allow (depending on the degree of cooperation by the detained individual) and regular updates from the IRC have been received (either healthcare or DET team staff) it should not be necessary to request further information from IRC healthcare.
+On any occasion it is necessary to request further information from IRC healthcare this may only be provided when the detained individual has consented to this information being shared.
+Only where there is a clear gap in the medical assessment may further enquiries be made through the local DET team in the relevant IRC.
+Further enquiries must not be made where there is no realistic likelihood of additional information being available, such as where the detained individual is refusing to cooperate with medical examinations or observations. - 105.
+Once a case has been raised with the FFR tactical group, it will continue to be discussed on a weekly basis, or more frequently at the discretion of the group, until the individual is either removed, released, has had the BRAG status downgraded or has resumed eating and/or drinking.
+The caseworker must continue to provide weekly updates to the meeting on the food and/or fluid refusal record form.